-Please begin to the northwest corner of Carson Hall on 13th Avenue (refer to #1 on map).
-1 - The "Moon Tree" Douglas Fir (Pseudotsuga menziesii) This tree, also known as the "Moon Tree," was grown from seeds carried to the moon by astronaut Stuart Roosa on Apollo XIV in 1971.
+1 The "Moon Tree" Douglas-fir (Pseudotsuga menziesii) This tree, known as the "Moon Tree," was grown from seeds that orbited the moon carried by astronaut Stuart Roosa on Apollo XIV in 1971.
 The seedling was planted in 1978 where Willamette Hall now stands.
 It was transplanted in 1987 to accommodate the construction of the science complex additions.

-Science Complex 2 - Dawn Redwood, Water Fir (Metasequoia glyptostroboides) Fossilized leaves of this deciduous conifer (its needles drop seasonally) can be found throughout the northern hemisphere, including central Oregon.
+2 Dawn Redwood, Water Fir (Metasequoia glyptostroboides) Fossilized leaves of this deciduous conifer (its needles drop seasonally) can be found throughout the northern hemisphere, including central Oregon.
 This species was previously thought to be extinct until it was discovered in Szechuan China in 1943.
 In 1947 the Arnold Arboretum at Harvard financed the collection and distribution of the seed throughout the world.
-This tree is now a Eugene Legacy Tree.
-Though called a "redwood" it is more closely related to the bald cypress of the southeast U.S. As you take a right around the west side of Friendly Hall, you will come upon what Deadv Hall Old Campus Quad.
-South is known as the Old Campus Quad.
+This tree is a Eugene Legacy Tree.

+Old Campus Quad, South As you take a right around the west side of Friendly Hall, you will come upon what is known as the Old Campus Quad.
 This quad is dominated by mature evergreens of several different species.
 The infamous Columbus Day Storm of 1962 took down a great number of large trees, but the campus recovered quickly.
 This part of the quad boasts several types of cedars including two of the three types of "true" cedars (genus Cedrus).
-3 - Sitka Spruce (Picea sitchensis) 4 - Big Leaf Maple (Acer macrophyllum) This tree species, whose native range is from Alaska to California, is one of the few maples native to Oregon.